Decision-Making: Policies and Ethics in Health Care and Public Health

 Reflection Questions

-- A patient suffering from multiple sclerosis has requested that you write a letter of support so that he can get venous decongestion at the expense of the province.
+- A patient suffering from multiple sclerosis has requested that you write a letter of support so that he can get venous decongestion, paid for by the province.
 The promoters of this treatment claim that it improves the symptoms to the extent that patients can regain lost functions.
 The medical establishment, however, considers that the scientific basis of the treatment is lacking as is evidence of its effectiveness.
 Discuss the ethical issues involved in your decision.

 - What are the main health care priorities in the region in which you work or study and what were the criteria for identifying them as priorities?